Kterpis/Putnam_Lab_Notebook/_posts/2021-12-30-20211230-ReQCing-samples-from-E5-project.md

 tags: RNA QC
 ---

-## DNA/RNA extractions from E5 project
+## Rechecking the RNA from the E5 project

-Extractions from each of the three coral species from each of the four timepoints
+Troubleshooting the three coral species from each of the four timepoints

 ---